node-red/node-red-dashboard/Charts.md

 It is possible to create "gaps" in line charts by sending either a null or boolean false as the payload.

 You can also insert extra data points by specifying the `timestamp` property.
-This must be in either epoch time (millisecs since Jan 1 1970), or ISO8601 format.
+This must be in either epoch time (in miliseconds, not seconds), or ISO8601 format.

     {topic:"temperature", payload:22, timestamp:1520527095000}